The UK and the EU are currently trying to find ways to alter how plants and animals created using new genome editing techniques are regulated.

 - The lack of scientific consensus amongst genetic technology adherents on key issues poses major problems for regulatory and policy clarity and coherence.
 These issues include:

-- Should gene editing be defined as GMOs?
+- Should the products of gene editing be defined as GMOs?

 - Where can scientifically credible lines be drawn for different regulatory treatments of different types of gene editing?